XboxBedrock/aoc2022/README.md

 This is not my most magnificent nor effecient code since most days i'm gonna be rushing this in between assignments

-I am also going to use a new programming language everday, so again some code won't be great!
+~~am also going to use a new programming language everday, so again some code won't be great!~~

+Dropped that challenge, only using Python and C++ day 12 and onwards due to lack of time

 Solved: